RMI-PACTA/r2dii.plot/tests/testthat/_snaps/plot_techmixX.md

     metric, region, scenario_source, technology, technology_share
     Is your data `market_share`-like?

+# with cero-row data errors gracefully

+    `cero_row` must have some rows but has none.

 # with too many sectors errors gracefully

     `bad_sector` must have a single value of `sector` but has: a, b.